mgkid3310/AWESome/README.md

 # AWESome
 Aerial Warfare Enhanced Somehow
-makes ARMA 3's flights more realistic (GWPS, wind effect, etc.)
+makes ARMA 3's flight ENVIRONMENTS more realistic (GWPS, wind effect,
+etc.)

-Although this addon is licensed under CC BY-NC-ND 4.0, feel free
+Although this addon is licensed under CC BY-NC-ND 4.0, feel free to
-to contact me if you need any code from this addon for applications.
+contact me if you need any code from this addon for applications.

 ----

 **Functions (Effect on game)**

 1. GPWS (Ground Proximity Warning)
-Includes missile warning and other sound-warnings from Bitching
+Includes missile warning and other sound-warnings from Bitching Betty
-Betty from F-16
+from F-16

 2. Realistic Aerodynamics (drag, lift, etc.)
 Brings wind into calculation